What about travel keeps us in anticipation for the day we can “be there” only to leave us with a dull ache as soon as we’re heading home?

-I have asked myself this question every time I plan for a trip and in the moments after it’s all over.
+I have asked myself this question every time I plan for a trip and the moments after it’s all over.
 The times it feels like it all went by too fast.
-The Pecorino Romano does not taste as delicious bought from the deli down the street as it does at an al fresco wine tasting surrounded by endless rows of grapes destined to become wine…
+The Pecorino Romano does not taste as delicious bought from the deli down the street as it does at an al fresco wine tasting surrounded by endless rows of grapes destined to become wine.

 There is a book that sits on my nightstand by Diane Ackerman.
-It is full of short, beautifully written excerpts covering all of the five senses and a more profound look at each.
+It is full of short, beautifully written excerpts covering all five senses and a more profound look at each.
 It is the type of book you never really want to be over, which is why it has been with me on every trip in the last year and one I am in no hurry to finish.
 It is the kind of book you savor.

 Touch is a bit sneakier in its hold.
 The air hugs your body a bit differently in those tunnels; the feeling of being underground and the difference in temperature feels somewhere otherworldly.
 The pressure needed to roll out a delicious batch of al-dente pasta takes practice and careful attention to get just right.
 And cold tile floors on my bare feet almost take me back to the patio overlooking miles of vineyards if I close my eyes just right.

-Sight is one that may take you by surprise.
-All of those postcards and images you’ve seen will never do justice to being there in person.
+Sight may take you by surprise.
+All those postcards and images you’ve seen will never do justice to being there in person.
 Photos of a place like Italy serve best as a reminder of time spent there or a catalyst to visit, vs. accepting them as enough.
 On my very first trip to Rome, it poured rain.
 A group of us took shelter in the Pantheon and realized we’d discovered something truly magical.
 Watching a city thousands of years old hustle and bustle with life is something I cannot accurately convey.
-It often requires a double-take—the Colosseum still standing in all its beauty and complicated history seen from a plane flying overhead.
+It often requires a double-take—the Colosseum still standing in its beauty and complicated history seen from a plane flying overhead.
 The hands of an artisan in Sovana working a loom.
 And doesn’t your mouth water a bit at the sight of a perfectly ripe tomato?

 Italy requires all of our senses—all of our being, which may be why I am permanently called there.
-It asks of us complete presence and paying attention to all of the senses, sometimes all at once.
+It asks of us complete presence and attention to all of the senses, sometimes all at once.
 And you cannot help but submit.

 Written for B.E Publishing – B.E AWAY inaugural issue